KumarP123IT/Election-Voting-System/README.md

 ## Author
 Kumar P.
-Bachelor of Technology in Information Technology.
+Bachelor of Technology in Information Technology
-Kings engineering college